 A radio station for communities and nature

-Northwestern Tanzania's nature is world-renowned.
-But for the Maasai people, this blessing is also a curse, because the government is running roughshod over their rights in the name of “nature conservation”.
-A radio station aims to be a voice for reconciliation: People who are informed and know their rights can shape their own future and work toward living together in harmony.
+Northwestern Tanzania's wilderness is world-renowned.
+But for the Maasai people, this blessing is also a curse, as the government tramples on their rights in the name of “conservation”.
+A radio station aims to be a voice of reconciliation: People who are informed and know their rights can shape their own future and work toward living together in harmony.

 Project Overview